sinabaghal/VariationalAutoEncoderforHeston/Variational Auto Encoder for Heston Model.md

 Once the VAE model is trained, we utilize it to generate new volatility surfaces in two distinct ways:

-- Random Walk in $$R^{\text{latent dim}}$$: Create a family of Heston volatility surfaces by performing a random walk in the latent space of the Heston model.
+- Random walk in laten space: Create a family of Heston volatility surfaces by performing a random walk in the latent space of the Heston model.
-- Fitting Randomly Generated Surfaces: Test the VAE's capability to generate a volatility surface that closely fits a randomly generated target surface.
+- Fitting randomly generated surfaces: Test the VAE's capability to generate a volatility surface that closely fits a randomly generated target surface.
 This involves optimizing within the latent space to minimize the difference between the VAE-generated surface and the target surface.

 The next two subsections provide detailed explanations of these approaches.